 At Millfield we try to do small group, quality trips which enhance our children's learning rather than big expensive whole class trips using coaches as many schools do.
-For example the trip we are currently running to the Tower of London has had to be massively subsidised out of school funds as the coach alone was nearly £1000.
+For example the trip we lead last year to the Tower of London had to be massively subsidised out of school funds as the coach alone was nearly £1000.
 We usually just ask for donations towards fuel and car parking.

-We will try to keep the number of trips high despite the high cost to the school as long as possible as the trips are so valuable.
+We will try to keep the number of trips high despite the high cost to the school as long as possible as the trips are so valuable for childrens learning.

 Any contributions you can make are most appreciated.

 As mentioned above, we can provide all equipment that your child need from boots and socks to thermals to tents sleeping bags and tents.

 Many parents are now starting to ask if they can provide their child with personal kit themselves.